orbtl-ai/DebrisScan/README.md

 information or files related to the job.](static/debrisscan_v05_status_example.png)

 #### Download Job's Results
-Once DebrisScan has completed your processing job the `Job Status/Results` tab will both display this status and return a zip file of your results.
+Once DebrisScan has completed processing your job, the `Job Status/Results` tab will both display this status and return a zip file of your results.
 The zip file will contain the original images you uploaded, but with the AI's predictions drawn on the image and labeled by debris type and prediction confidence.
 Additionally, CSV and JSON reports will be delivered.

 Congrats!
 You have successfully installed and deployed DebrisScan on your local system.